 Interested in becoming a Cleveland APL Volunteer?
-We have lots of exciting and rewarding volunteer opportunities available both at our shelter in Tremont and at our PetSmart Charities® Everyday Adoption Center located at the PetSmart® store in Parma!
+We have lots of exciting and rewarding volunteer opportunities available both at our shelter in Tremont, PetSmart Charities® Everyday Adoption Center located at the PetSmart® store in Parma, as well as offsite locations and other special events!

 Dog Adoption Specialist: Want to help adopters meet their “perfect canine companion” at our shelter?
 Dog Adoption Specialists work on the dog adoption floor with animals and clients to help potential adopters make informed decisions while assisting them with meeting animals and helping to maintain a presentable shelter environment.
 This position requires a regular weekly schedule, and you must be age 16 or older.